 Many people sign up for Medicare Part A and Part B during their Initial Enrollment Period (IEP).
 This is a seven-month period that begins three months before you turn 65 and ends three months after you turn 65.

 If you are eligible for Medicare because of a disability but are not 65 years old, then your IEP will begin on the 25th month that you are entitled to disability benefits.

 It is typically best to sign up during this time period.
 Then, you’ll have your benefits right away.
-Also, be aware that if you are signing up for Part B as well as Medicare Part A, then you will be charged a late enrollment fee if you don’t sign up during your IEP.
-This is not a one-time fee; you will be charged this fee during the entire time that you have Part B coverage.
+Also, be aware that if you sign up for Part B and Medicare Part A, you will be charged a late enrollment fee if you don’t sign up during your IEP.
+This is not a one-time fee; you will be charged this fee the entire time you have Part B coverage.